In today's tutorial, I'll show you how to make a fairy-tale book cover with a vintage-inspired look.

-I also took individual rose vectors and placed them, alongside some leaves, above and below ‘by the’ on the centre of the spine.
+I also took individual rose vectors and placed them, alongside some leaves, above and below "by the" on the center of the spine.

 You’ll end up with a cover complete with decorative spine and front cover design!

-In this tutorial, we’ve looked at how to create a vintage-inspired cover for a book of fairy tales.
-Using hand-drawn illustrations and then editing them in Photoshop and Illustrator, we’ve been able to recreate a gorgeous woodcut style that looks really charming and beautiful.
+In this tutorial, we’ve looked at how to make a vintage book cover for a book of fairy tales.
+Using hand-drawn illustrations and then editing them in Photoshop and Illustrator, we’ve been able to learn how to make a fairy-tale book cover and recreate a gorgeous woodcut style that looks really charming and beautiful.